stanislawbartkowski/db2audit/README.md

 | Parameter | Description |
 | ---- | ---- |
-| $1 | Value of *HEADER* environment variable corresponding to the investifative query.
-Allows to make more descriptive message
+| $1 | Value of *HEADER* environment variable corresponding to the investigative query.
+Allows to make more a descriptive error message
-| $2 | The name of temporary file containg the not empty query result
+| $2 | The name of temporary file containing a not empty query result

 Example, stores alerts in the designed text file.